janeczku/docker-calibre-web/README.md

 > "This computer is now linked to Dropbox.
 Welcome xxxx"

-To check the current sync status do:
+To manage exclusions and check sync status do:

-	docker exec dropbox /usr/bin/dropbox_status
+	docker exec -t -i dropbox dropbox help

-The dropbox image stores the synced files in the `/home/Dropbox` volume.
+The docker dropbox image stores the synced files in the `/dbox/Dropbox` volume.
 When mounting the exposed volumes to the Calibre Web container, we can tell it about the location of the Calibre database by supplying the environmental variable `CALIBRE_PATH`.
 Supposing the Calibre database folder is named `Calibre` and located in the root of the Dropbox account we do the following:

 	docker run -d --name calibre-web \
 	--volumes-from dropbox \
-	--env CALIBRE_PATH=/home/Dropbox/Calibre \
+	--env CALIBRE_PATH=/dbox/Dropbox/Calibre \
 	-p 8080:80 janeczku/calibre-web

 ## Using the app